This page lists key publications and resources on the following topics:

 Guide to Measuring Household Food Security, Revised 2000 —Provides detailed guidance for researchers on how to use the U.S. Household Food Security Survey Module to measure household food security and food insecurity at various levels of severity.
 Statistics from surveys that use these methods will be directly comparable with published national statistics (March 2002).

 Household Food Security in the United States, 1995-1997: Technical Issues and Statistical Report and Executive Summary—This report examines the stability of the food security measurement scale over time and across different types of households, the thresholds used to classify households as to their food security status, screening issues related to ensuring comparability of food security statistics among the 1995-97 CPS food security supplements, and alternative imputation strategies for dealing with missing data (December 2001).

 Second Food Security Measurement and Research Conference, Volume I: Proceedings and Volume II: Papers—This two-volume set documents the Second Food Security Measurement and Research Conference (February 23-24, 1999) that sought to establish a stable measurement strategy to monitor the food security status of the U.S. population.
 Volume I contains abbreviated proceedings of all presentations.
 Volume II contains a set of research papers that provide further detail on the research findings presented at the conference (February 2001).

-Household Food Security in the United States in 1995: Technical Report of the Food Security Measurement Project —Describes the analysis through which the food security scales and food security status variable were developed, as well as related tests of the reliability and validity of these measures (September 1997).
+Household Food Security in the United States in 1995: Technical Report of the Food Security Measurement Project (Technical Appendix)—Describes the analysis through which the food security scales and food security status variable were developed, as well as related tests of the reliability and validity of these measures (September 1997).